The Manager’s Guide to Performance Reviews: Examples, Insight, and More

 Is able to foster team development and assume a leadership role to ensure that projects are completed in a timely fashion and deliverables are handed to the client as promised by maintaining a standardized process and encouraging team collaboration and brainstorming.

-This will be much more helpful to an employee—it highlights how they have an impact on the overall outcome of the business.
+This will be much more helpful to employees—it highlights how they impact the overall outcome of the business.
 This example shows you exactly what the employee does and how their actions affect the outcome (completed projects delivered in a timely fashion).

 New Goals